internetErik/atomic-scss/README.md

 *(See example usage [here](https://github.com/internetErik/atomic-scss-starter-kit/blob/master/client/scss/atomic.scss))*

-It is highly recommended that you also copy the scss from `node_modules/atomic-scss/scss/[_atomic-config-sample.scss](_atomic-config-sample.scss)` into your project and use it as a starting point to configure atomic scss.
+It is highly recommended that you also copy the scss from [_atomic-config-sample.scss](_atomic-config-sample.scss) into your project and use it as a starting point to configure `atomic-scss`.

 ## Configuring

-When you are generating atomic scss you aren't just generating styles, but an API that your application will use for styles (the css class names).
+When you are generating atomic classes think of as generating an API that your application will use for styles (the css class names).
 Part of the configuration is for generating these class names, while another part is for providing the values that are going to be used.

-Here is the abstract syntax for adding a style.
+Here is some sample configuration:

 ```scss
 //        : (name: '<api-media-query>', cond: '<media-query-condition>');